 Every city has one—the postcard district that isn't the real city at all.
 For Bristol, that's Clifton.

 Brunel's Suspension Bridge spans the Avon Gorge 75 meters above the water.
 It's spectacular engineering that somehow looks delicate.
 Walk across and feel the slight bounce underfoot.
 Read the plaque about Babette, the circus elephant who crossed in 1885.
-Walk to the observatory for the best view in Bristol—the bridge, the gorge, Bristol sprawled behind.
-The camera obscura (£3) is fun when working.
+Walk to the Clifton Observatory (Litfield Road, BS8 3LT; open daily 10:00–17:00; camera obscura £3, cave £4, combined £6) for the best view in Bristol—the bridge, the gorge, Bristol sprawled behind.
+The camera obscura is fun when working.

 But here's the truth: Clifton is posh.
 Really posh.
 Georgian perfection, expensive cars, London prices for coffee.
 It's beautiful, but it's not the real Bristol.
 Don't spend your whole trip here.

 Walk across Clifton Down—400 acres of parkland packed on summer weekends with barbecues and football games.
 The views back to the bridge are excellent.
-Find the Avon Gorge Hotel's terrace bar for the best Suspension Bridge view in the city.
+Find the Avon Gorge Hotel's terrace bar (Sion Hill, BS8 4LD; open daily 11:00–23:00) for the best Suspension Bridge view in the city.
 A pint of Butcombe (£5.20) tastes better with that backdrop.
 Sunset is the time to go.

-Clifton Lido offers one of Bristol's genuine hidden gems: a restored Victorian outdoor swimming pool, heated to 24°C, surrounded by saunas, steam rooms, and a good restaurant.
+Clifton Lido (Oakfield Place, BS8 2BFF; open daily 07:00–22:00; day pass £25, swimming £20) offers one of Bristol's genuine hidden gems: a restored Victorian outdoor swimming pool, heated to 24°C, surrounded by saunas, steam rooms, and a good restaurant.
 In summer, swimming under open sky followed by deck lounging is heavenly.
 In winter, steam rises into cold air as the brave few do lengths while others huddle in the hot tub.
-Day passes cost £25.
 The restaurant's Mediterranean-influenced menu is pricey but worth it—the salt cod fritters (£9) and wood-roasted chicken (£18) stand out.

 South Bristol: Where the City Actually Lives